 Aetna had no problem paying the surgeon, anesthesiologist and staff, just not the hospital itself, and it was for the SAME OPERATION!
 Pinheads.
 They, Aetna, are just trying to bury me in paperwork.
 Maybe it's my legal secretary experience, but that sort of tactic doesn't intimidate me.
 Speaking of legal, does anyone know of a good attorney who's been successful fighting retarded health insurance companies?
 It might come to that.

 Speaking of hospitals, my wife Tara had a good idea: I should sign up as an IT temp with Vanderbilt hospital.
 They have their own temp agency for their IT staffing needs.
 Temp-to-perm jobs have always gone well for me because I NEVER interview well, but they like me once they see how well I work.
 I just don't seem to make a good first impression; not with Southern male hiring managers, anyway.
 They like me on paper, then they meet me in person and sometimes seem to just have this gut-level dislike of me.

-Temp-to-perm is how I got the two best jobs I've had in Nashville: first, with Healthtrust (now HCA), where I started as a temp doing Lotus Freelance presentations for the CIO, then "naturally" segued into running their email system; then in 2005, I started with Franklin Industrial Minerals (now Lhoist North America) as a temp "Application Support Specialist", or "A.S.S.", where everything was great until they were bought out by those assholes from Belgium.
+Temp-to-perm is how I got the two best jobs I've had in Nashville: first, with Healthtrust (now HCA), where I started as a temp doing Lotus Freelance presentations for the CIO, then "naturally" segued into running their email system; then in 2005, I started with Franklin Industrial Minerals (now Lhoist North America) as a temp "Application Support Specialist", or "A.S.S.", where everything was great until they were bought out by those jerks from Belgium.
 I almost forgot, I had another temp-to-perm job at Louisville Ladder in Smyrna (just south of Nashville) as their network admin before that plant was shut down and moved to Mexico.
-We're now an affiliate of Indeed.com, our own personal favorite online job search tool.

 Similar posts elsewhere on the Internet